The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 Small guide for aspirants to Christian spirituality in Romania

-To get to Ouranopolis you can take the bus from Filaret bus station
+To get to Ouranopolis, you can take the bus from the Filaret

-The journey takes about 13 hours by bus, but it is worth it, because you get directly to Ouranoplis, where the miracle of Athos begins.
+bus station.
+The bus journey takes about 13 hours, but it’s worth it, because you get directly to Ouranoplis, where the miracle of Athos begins.

 By car you can go through Bulgaria – Ruse – Sophia – on the ring line.

-At one time – when an intersection with the railway of a tram occurs, it turns right (although there is no indicator).
+At some point – when there is an intersection with the railway of a tram – turn right (although there is no signpost).
 Passers-by can be asked for details.

-They then search for the road to Kulata – the border with Greece.
+We then look for a road to Kulata – the border with Greece.

 Variants:

-– Seres – Drama-Amphipoli- towards Thessalonika (but on the right is towards Agios Oros (Stavros – Olimpyada))
+– Seres – Drama-Amphipolis- towards Thessaloniki (but on the right it is towards Agios Oros (Stavros – Olympiad))

-or to Thessalonik – Chalkidiki indicator and then Mount Athos indicator – Seres – and then to Uranopolis.
+or towards Thessaloniki – signpost Halkidiki and then signpost Mount Athos – Seres- and then towards Uranopolis.

 Once in Ouranopolis, we address the office where we can buy diamonitirion or, as Romanians call it, diamonitir.